emaiannone/emaiannone.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Predoctoral Research at TUHH and Ph.D.
-Student at UNISA
+subtitle: Predoctoral Researcher at TUHH and Ph.D.
+Candidate at UNISA

 profile:
   align: right